-Cincinnati Product Liability Lawyer and Ohio Toxic Tort Attorney Investigate Ohio Roundup Lawsuits & Cancer cases related to Roundup (Glyphosate) exposure
+Cincinnati Product Liability Lawyer and Ohio Toxic Tort Attorney Investigate Ohio Roundup Lawsuits & leukemia and non-Hodgkin lymphoma cases related to Roundup (Glyphosate) exposure

 The jury ruled that Monsanto failed to warn the plaintiff and other consumers of the cancer risks posed by its weed killer products.
 The verdict included $250 million in punitive damages against the chemical company.

-Joe Lyon is an experienced Cincinnati Product Liability Lawyer and Toxic Tort Attorney reviewing Ohio Roundup Lawsuits and cancer injury cases nationwide.
+Joe Lyon is an experienced Cincinnati Product Liability Lawyer and Toxic Tort Attorney reviewing Ohio Roundup Lawsuits and leukemia and non-Hodgkin lymphoma cancer cases nationwide.

 Contradictory studies have been published that argue Roundup is safe for human use, but perhaps the number of cancer victims and link between chemical use and disease is too obvious to refute.